 Location.
 38° 13.096′ N, 81° 25.581′ W. Marker is near Cedar Grove, West Virginia, in Kanawha County.
 Marker is on U.S. 60 near Kellys Creek Road (County Route 81), on the right when traveling east.
+West of Historic Virginia's Chapel, next to cemetery.
 Touch for map.
-West of Historic Virginia's Chapel, next to cemetery.
 Marker is in this post office area: Cedar Grove WV 25039, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-First Settlers (a few steps from this marker); Historic Church (within shouting distance of this marker); Coalburg (approx. 1.8 miles away); Fayette County / Kanawha County (approx. 5.9 miles away); West Virginia Institute of Technology Christopher H. Payne (approx. 6.4 miles away); Samuel Shrewsbury House (approx. 6˝ miles away); Belle Works (approx. 7.2 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the First Settlers (a few steps from this marker); Virginia's Chapel (within shouting distance of this marker); Major William Morris Jr. (within shouting distance of this marker); Historic Church (within shouting distance of this marker); In Honor and Memory of William Morris (about 300 feet away, measured in a direct line); Cedar Grove Veterans Memorial (about 300 feet away); East Bank High School (approx. 0.9 miles away); Coalburg (approx. 1.8 miles away).
 Touch for a list and map of all markers in Cedar Grove.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 12, 2011, by Forest McDermott of Masontown, Pennsylvania.
-This page has been viewed 438 times since then.
+It was originally submitted on December 12, 2011, by Forest McDermott of Masontown, Pennsylvania.
+This page has been viewed 523 times since then and 3 times this year.
 Photos: 1, 2. submitted on December 12, 2011, by Forest McDermott of Masontown, Pennsylvania. • Bill Pfingsten was the editor who published this page.